Earn College Credit

 This course provides experiential learning opportunities for undergraduate students participating in studyaway programs.
 The course is designed to use a student’s real-world experiences as a foundation for understanding fundamental principles of communication, relationship-building, cultural development, and other group dynamics within an experiential cohort-based program.
 Students will engage in self-reflection and explore group dynamics in various contexts, gaining essential skills for personal and professional communication while examining the particular dynamics of a cohort-based experience in various cultural settings.
 Through readings, reflections, and applications to real-world examples, students will examine the roles that culture, identity, and communication play in cohort formation within personal, academic, and/or professional settings.

-CTE 191: Intro to Leadership Development 3 credits.
+CTE 191: Intro to Leadership Development 3 semester credits.

 This course provides experiential learning opportunities for undergraduate students participating in studyaway programs.
 The course is designed to introduce students to the principles, theories, and practices of leadership development.
 Through a combination of theoretical frameworks, self-reflection, and practical applications to lived experiences, students will gain insights into effective leadership strategies, communication skills, and ethical decision-making.
 The course facilitates critical self-assessments of students’ leadership styles, and examines successful leadership qualities in various personal and professional contexts.

-CTE 298: International Studies Internship – 3 semester credits (pending final approval).
+CTE 298: International Internship – 1-6 semester credits depending on hours.

-This international independent study is designed to provide students with hands-on‬ ‭experience in a chosen field (eg., journalism, graphic design, creative writing, social work, social justice,‬‭ advocacy, environmental science, marketing, finance, etc.).
-Students will work closely with Overseas‬‭ Educators and local mentors and professionals within their chosen field, and engage in various projects to‬‭ enhance their skills and understanding of their area of focus and career development.
-Students will‬‭ propose an area of focus (ie., a professional field), and through the course of their international semester‬‭ be exposed to experts and adjacent relevant experiences to summarize their learnings through a paper, a‬‭ blog, and a short video.
+This international internship program is designed to provide students with hands-on experience in a wide range of industries (including, journalism, graphic design, creative writing, marketing, finance, etc.).
+Interns will work closely with mentors and professionals within their chosen field and engage in various projects to enhance their skills and understanding of their assigned area of work experience and career development.

 University of Montana Syllabi (Pending)